turingschool/curriculum-site/module2/lessons/js_intro_to_dom_manipulation.md

 <section id="change-my-border-box" class="call-to-action">
 ### Change My Border!

-We'll use inline styling to change the border of this box to blue.
+We'll use inline styling to change the border of this box to purple.
 Type or copy/paste the code snippet below into the dev tools to see it change!
 </section>